Thank you to the following new Investors for supporting EDAWN’s Mission to create quality jobs in our region.

 We appreciate your support of our job creation efforts!
 EDAWN values the continued support of current investors and invites those who are not, to consider becoming involved with our organization.
 For more information, please contact Sheila Imsdahl or call 775.829.3704.

-Northern Nevada Best Places to Work nominations are open!
+Northern Nevada Best Places to Work nomination are open!
 Nominate your company here.

 The Stat Pack is a monthly business e-report, co-authored by Mike PeQueen of HighTower Las Vegas and John Restrepo of RCG Economics, with input from Brian Bonnefant of UNR.
 It combines important metrics relevant to business decision makers and financial commentary on current issues facing the Nevada economy.
 The Stat Pack features data and dialogue about the Southern and Northern Nevada economies.
 Here is last Friday’s Fact Pack!